pingkai/HiFierWebDocusaurus/docs/intro.md

 The Subsonic API is an outdated design.
 The most obvious problem is that the client doesn't know whether the server has cover information for a particular song, and returns a default image when there are no image resources.
 This causes the client to download a large number of duplicate images and cannot use other images instead.
 The URL address of the image is related to the song ID, so even if it is the same album cover, it will be downloaded multiple times when displayed.
 The client has no way to reuse or cache images.

 Navidrome has its own set of web APIs, and its own web client uses this set of APIs, but this set of APIs does not currently seem to have a significant improvement over the original APIs; and the author declares that this set of APIs is unstable and will change with the server version upgrade, and it is not public; in other words, this API is used to implement the web client that comes with its server and may be changed at any time.
-As a client independent of the server, HiFier is not suitable for using these APIs (although the APIs are not public, they are easy to know).
+As a client independent of the server, HiFier is not suitable for using these APIs.

 #### Synology AudioStation
 Supports connection via quickConnect ID and address; AudioStation itself does not have a discovery protocol.
 The current implementation logic is: first discover Synology's samba, then determine whether it is Synology and whether AudioStation is installed.
 Therefore, if your Synology does not have samba enabled, the automatic discovery function of AudioStation cannot be used.